 Fr.
 Roland Bennett was part of a three-man team ministry that arrived in 1980.
 For his first two years, he combined with Fr.
 Leonard Sudlick and Fr.
 Michael Miner to lead the parish.
 Fr.
 Bennett became pastor in 1982 and stayed through one of the parish’s most tumultuous times.
 The church went through another renovation.
 St. Joseph’s would see the altar moved closer to the congregation, the altar rail removed, the Baptismal constructed and the church painted and carpeted.
 The pews were replaced with chairs.
 The church bought 400 chairs, but put up only 300.
 “We didn’t want the people to move too far back in the church,” Fr.
 Bennett said with a laugh.

 More serious matters pressed on, however.
 The school was draining resources.
 The church population was dying or moving away or running away from integration.
 The Immaculate Conception Mission building was in such poor shape that renovation was hardly an option.
 While Fr.
 Bennett was a co-pastor, St. Joseph’s school was closed, and from the shuffling of students that followed was born the Immaculate Conception Early Childhood Development Center.
 In the early 1980s, the two church congregations were merged, which pleased some and infuriated others.
 “The thing that saved us was the good will on the part of both parishes,” said Fr.
-Bennett, now assistant pastor at St. Francis of Assisi church in Riviera Beach, FL.
+Bennett, who was the assistant pastor at St. Francis of Assisi church in Riviera Beach, FL.